 Impeding traffic can create a host of problems on the road, including:

-Driving too slowly can also decrease the overall efficiency of traffic flow, causing delays and congestion.
+Driving too slowly can also reduce overall traffic flow efficiency, causing delays and congestion.
 Furthermore, impeding traffic can have a ripple effect, impacting not only the driver who is driving too slowly but also other drivers on the road.

-You may also wish to consider your vehicle location relative to an 18-wheeler in that big trucks have known blind shots that cause many accidents.
+You may also wish to consider your vehicle’s position relative to an 18-wheeler, as big trucks have known blind spots that can cause many accidents.
 Also, it takes a commercial truck up to 1/3 longer to stop, so having a truck on your tail is to be avoided whenever possible.
 Add in adverse weather conditions, and crashes become more likely.

 There are various reasons why a driver may be driving at a slow speed, including:

-The penalties for driving too slowly can vary depending on the location and circumstances.
+Penalties for driving too slowly can vary by location and circumstances.
 Fines can range from $50 to $200 or more, and accumulating points on a driver’s license can lead to increased insurance rates.
 In some cases, drivers may also face the option to defend themselves or question the citation in court.

-If you receive a ticket for driving too slowly, there are several defenses you can use to contest the citation.
-These include:
+If you receive a ticket for driving too slowly, there are several defenses you can use to contest the citation, like:

 Related Resources: